mcw7246/WebChecker/docs/DesignDoc.md

 > important user group and user goals._

 To create a high quality WebCheckers product following the American Rules of Checkers in a web application to delight Gary and Ivana.
+We were able to create a few different enhancements for the WebCheckers application including Spectator Mode, Replay Mode and a change of theme to ducks.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._